Fire and rescue services

 Make sure you meet all entry and exit conditions.
 If you don't, the Australian Government can't help you.

-You don't need a visa for stays of up to 90 days.
+You don't need a visa for stays of up to 90 days within a six-month period.

-You'll need a temporary residence permit if you plan to stay longer than 90 days.
+You'll need a temporary residence permit if you plan to stay longer.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Bosnia and Herzegovina for details about visas, currency, customs and other travel requirements.